LuizAdolphs/blog/source/_posts/en-us/Playing-with-reactive-collections-in-c.md

 Execution Duration: 36 seconds
 ```

-Now let's remove only the `.ToList()` and allow the API call only be made in each interaction (I will show only the part of code):
+Now let's remove only `.ToList()` and allow the API call only be made in each interaction (I will show only the part of code):

 ```csharp
 ...